Admissions and Academic Information

 Tuition and Fees

 Coffeyville Community College charges tuition and fees on a per credit hour basis.
 Tuition charges for residents and non-residents are regulated by the Kansas State Legislature.
 The incidental fee is used to support student activities including clubs, organizations, athletics, parking and student health.
-The building fee is assessed to fund expansion of the College Union building, classrooms and offices.
+The building fee is assessed to fund building improvements for college purposes.
 In addition, certain classes have special fees assessed to help defray the cost of materials and supplies.
 For a current list of tuition, fees and special fees, see the class schedule.